 L-A: As they are such a large breed, are they particularly affected by hip dysplasia?

 GG: Actually they have a relatively low incidence of it, but I maintain that the development of HD is strongly environmentally determined.
-This is backed up by authorities on the subject.
+[LV remark: This is a well-established fact that environment and genetics play a role in the expression of HD] This is backed up by authorities on the subject.
 One must remember that only a pre-disposition to the condition is genetically determined, not the condition itself.

-So preventive measures like moderation in physical exercise in the first ten months of the puppy’s life, and a suitable diet (low in fat, calcium, phosphorus and vitamins) are adequate precautions.
+So preventive measures like only moderate physical exercise in the first ten months, and a suitable diet (low in fat, calcium, phosphorus and vitamins) are called for.

 L-A: Is there much difference between the Anatolian Shepherds you breed compared with their counterparts back in Turkey?

-GG: The European specimens tend to be taller (80 to 85 cm at the shoulder, as opposed to 75 cm in native conditions).
-This could be related to diet as, in their native environment, they have to scavenge for food, so may suffer from malnutrition at critical stages in their development.
+GG: The European ones are bred taller (80 to 85 cm at the shoulder, as opposed to 75 cm with the natives).
+This could be related to diet as, in their native environment, they have to scavenge for food.
+So may suffer from malnutrition at critical stages in their development.

 About animal husbandry

 GG: I have kibble especially imported from Canada.
 It has no fillers in it (i.e. carbohydrates), and is composed of 70% meat and 30% fruit and vegetables.
 I am very particular about the fact that food must not have been processed at more than 90C, as I am convinced that higher temperatures affect the nutritional value.
 Most commercial food nowadays is processed at 220C.